-Resource flows between SURA and the City are classified as due to/due from the primary governmental and reimbursements from the primary government in the financial statements.
+Resources that flow between SURA and the City are classified as due to/due from the primary government and reimbursements from the primary government in the financial statements.

 Restricted and Unrestricted Resources

 When both restricted and unrestricted resources are available for use, it is SURA's policy to use restricted resources first, then unrestricted resources as they are needed.